 New ceiling fan — for a long time, I wanted a beautiful, oversized light fixture to complete the room.
 But this room gets hot, and ceiling fans just plain help us sleep better.
 So I’m going to try to find a stylish ceiling fan that prioritizes comfort rather than style (but hopfeully still not ugly!).
 This will be tricky to find, since so many are either hideous or expensive, but I’m optimistic.

 As for the pups, they seem to be smitten with the new rugs.
-So you can bet that we Scotchgarded the hell out of it to make sure it stays pristine!
+So you can bet that we Scotchgarded the crap out of it to make sure it stays pristine!

 So, that’s it for this bedroom update.
 More yet to come, but I’m thrilled with the idea of this room finally getting its due!